mnot/I-D/binary-structured-headers/draft.md

 * Parameter Name: Parameter Name Length octets of the parameter-name
 * Parameter Value: A Binary Item Type representing a bare item ({{types}})

-Parameter-values are bare items; that is, they MUST NOT have parameters themselves.
+The Item in a Parameter MUST NOT be an Inner List (0x1) or Parameter (0x2).

 Parameters are always associated with the Binary Item Type that immediately preceded them.

 If parameters are not explicitly allowed on the preceding type, or there is no preceding type, it is an error.

 ### Integers